xpack/web-jekyll/pages/intro.md

 **xPack**, pronounced _**ɛks-pak**_, can be understood as _Universal Package_,
-or _Any Type Package_, and tries to suggest that, when compared to npm packages (which are basically about JavaScript), xPacks are more general, and not linked/limited to a specific programming language.
+or _Any Type Package_, and tries to suggest that, when compared to npm packages (which are basically JavaScript packages), xPacks are more general, and not linked/limited to a specific programming language.

 Initially the _x_ came from _eXtended_, so _eXtended Packages_ can